 In 2013, the parliament of Ghana passed a new VAT Act (Act 870).
-The VAT Act became effective from 8 January 2014 as per a circular published by the Ghana Revenue Authority in one of the local daily newspapers.
+VAT Act 870 became effective on 8 January 2014.
 Regulation 1998 (L.I 1646) is still in force, together with the new VAT Act.
+Effective 3 August 2016, a new regulation, VAT regulations 2016 (L.I 2243), came into force.

-The National Health Insurance Levy (NHIL) was also introduced on 4 November 2004 as an additional consumption tax similar to VAT to specifically secure the provision of basic healthcare services to persons resident in the country through mutual and private health insurance schemes.
+The National Health Insurance Levy (NHIL) was also introduced on 4 November 2004 as an additional consumption tax similar to VAT to specifically secure the provision of basic healthcare services to persons resident in the country through mutual and priVATe health insurance schemes.
+The current NHIL Act (Act 852) was gazetted and became effective in November 2012.
 NHIL is administered alongside VAT by the Domestic Tax Revenue Division of the Ghana Revenue Authority (DTRD of GRA).

-The VAT Act provides for a standard rate of 15% for VAT, and the rate of 2,5% for NHIL applies to all supplies of goods and services not qualifying for an exemption or zero-rating.
-The VAT Flat Rate Scheme has been abolished under the new VAT Act.
+The VAT Act provides for a standard rate of 15% for VAT, and the rate of 2.5% for NHIL applies to all supplies of goods and services that do not qualify for an exemption or zero-rating.
+The VAT Flat Rate Scheme for retailers has been abolished under the new VAT Act.
+In practice, however, some vendors still charge this VAT.
+The VAT (Amendment) Act 2015 (Act 890) effective 16 April 2015 introduced a flat rate scheme of 5% for estate developers who make a taxable supply of immovable property.

 VAT and NHIL ('VAT') are charged on the supply of all goods and services by a taxable person, except when the goods and services are specifically exempt.
-There are no territorial jurisdictions in Ghana which do not belong to the VAT territory.
+There are no territorial jurisdictions in Ghana that are excluded from the VAT territory.